kacperpoluszejko/Dynamic-System-Modeling/README.md

 # Dynamic system modeling

 This repository contains a collection of programs and analyses related to the study of (non)linear dynamical systems, developed as part of the coursework in the Master's programme in Applied Physics (specialization: Computational Physics).
-The projects cover fundamental topics in dynamical systems theory, including ordinary differential equations, phase–space analysis, bifurcations, and chaotic behavior.
+The projects cover fundamental topics in dynamical systems theory, including ODE/PDE, phase–space analysis, bifurcations, and chaotic behavior.
 List of projects:

 1. Introduction to the GSL library